 This setting indicates the IP port-number assigned to the socket which accepts connection requests from clients.
 So called "well-known ports", which are reserved for standard services, have a port-number below 1024 and can only be assigned to a socket by a process with superuser priviledges (e.g. 80 for the HTTP service, 23 for the telnet service).
 No special priviledges are needed to assign higher port-numbers to a socket.
+The special value 0 requests that a currently unused port number be assigned to the socket (the port number assigned can be retrieved using the procedure tcp-server-socket-info).
 There is no default value for this setting.